rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/slides/slide-14-timeline.md

 >
 > Week 4: We measure and report.
 You see Month 1 results and approve Month 2 plan.
 >
 > **4 weeks from signature to active optimization.
-12 weeks from signature to $77K/month additional revenue.
-12 months to $165K/month.**
+12 weeks from signature to breakeven (1.0x ROI, 17% improvement).
+12 months to 4.56x ROI (60% improvement, double the industry average).**
 >
-> That's how we deliver fast movement."
+> That's how we deliver fast movement with realistic, achievable results."

 **Time Commitment:**
 > "And your time commitment is minimal: